 - It takes about 1h30 to do the walk.

-The steps are difficult and the breath a little short, but the reward at the top is worth it!
+It’s a bit difficult and the breath is a little short, but the reward at the top is worth it!
 A superb panorama on the glacier but also on the plain still under the clouds!

 The rest of the hike is the toughest part for the knees.
 We start from the Otanes pass at 2864m to reach the Mauvoisin dam hotel located at 1850m!
 The descent is steep but fortunately the path is well done.
 Oh and if you are in the area, don’t forget to look up from time to time, the area is full of marmots, ibexes and little edelweiss! 🙂